Default Authentication Screens

 The default screens use basic styling.
 You will likely want to customize fonts, colors, and layout to match your brand.

 The Sign Up form only collects Email, Password, and Full Name by default.
-Additional fields must be added manually to the form and the Users collection.
+Additional fields must be added to the form based on the properties in the Users collection.

 "Forgot Password" flow is built-in on the Login screen using Adalo's password reset action.